kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-4.md

          print!("{}", color::Bg(color::Reset));
     }
 ```
 This is similar to what we have done before: We are simply abstracting away the printing of the chars.
-With that, our `mod.rs` looks like this:
+With that, our `Editor` looks like this:

 ```rust
 use termion::color;